Examples of Negligent Security in Georgia

 Contact an Atlanta Negligent Security Lawyer Today

 If you have been injured in a negligent security accident, we recommend speaking to a personal injury lawyer as soon as possible.
 The longer your attorney has to research your case and gather evidence, the better.
-Attorney James A. Rice, PC, has a proven track record of securing millions in compensation.
+Rice McGowan, has a proven track record of securing millions in compensation.
 He will help you negotiate your case with the landowner’s insurance company or with the defendant when necessary.
 Contact him today to schedule your free initial consultation.